 Graduates of the Radiologic Technology Program will know how to safely take x-rays of patients as well as administer injections of non-radioactive material for diagnostic purposes.
 You will learn to minimize patient exposure to radiation with the use of lead shields and other devises.
-You will also learn how to minimize or expand the size of the x-ray beam in order to use the smallest amount of radiation but to also get the best x-ray possible.
+You will also learn how to minimize or expand the size of the x-ray beam in order to use the smallest amount of radiation, but, still get the best diagnostic study possible.

-Hospitals remain the principal employer of radiologic technologists and technicians.
-However, a greater number of new jobs can be increasingly found in physicians' offices and diagnostic imaging centers.
+Hospitals remain the principal employer of radiologic technologists in the industry today.
+However, a greater number of new jobs can be increasingly found in physicians’ offices and diagnostic imaging centers.

 Employment of radiologic technologists is projected to grow 9 percent from 2018 to 2028, faster than the average for all occupations.
 Employment of MRI technologists is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.